brennoflavio/magical-sqlserver/README.md

 ### With Context

-You may use ```with``` statement so Magical SQL Server will open and closes a connection for you as your statement ends:
+You may use ```with``` statement then Magical SQL Server will open and close a connection for you as your statement ends:

 ```
 with SQLServer(user, host, password, my_database) as sql: